cjdev/configurator/README.md

   - yaml as configuration language
   - flatfile database for easy tracking of configuration changes
-  - environmental mixins for extensible configuration (e.g: staging extends dev)
+  - mixins for extensible configuration
-  - simple validation against null configuration entries
+  - simple validation using json schemas

 ## How it works